-To connect the pump to your outlet accessories or to your exhaust treatment plant, you can:
+To connect the pump to your outlet accessories or to the exhaust treatment plant:

-- Connect 10 mm internal diameter vacuum hose or 12 mm internal diameter plastic hose to the outlet nozzle (Figure 1, item 5). - Remove the outlet nozzle and connect to the 3/8 inch BSP tapped hole. - Remove the outlet nozzle and replace it with an NW25 flange adaptor (available as an optional accessory, see Section 7) and then connect to the NW25 flange.
+- Connect a 10 mm internal diameter vacuum hose or 12 mm internal diameter plastic hose to the outlet nozzle (Figure 1, item 9). - Remove the outlet nozzle and connect to the 3/8 inch BSP tapped hole. - Remove the outlet nozzle and replace it with an NW25 flange adaptor (available as an optional accessory, see Section 7) and then connect to the NW25 flange.

-Take note of the following information before you connect to the pump outlet:
+Take note of the following information before connecting to the pump outlet:

-- The exhaust system must be configured so that the maximum pressure at the pump outlet does not exceed 0.5 bar gauge (1.5 bar absolute, 1.5 x 105 Pa) at full pump throughput. - In the following circumstances, we recommend that you fit an oil mist filter to the pump outlet - if you use the pump with the gas-ballast control open
+- The exhaust system must be configured so that the maximum pressure at the pump outlet does not exceed 0.5 bar gauge (1.5 bar absolute, 1.5 x 10 Pa) at full pump throughput. - In the following circumstances, Edwards recommends fitting an oil mist filter to the pump outlet - if using the pump with the gas-ballast control open

-- if you operate the pump with an inlet pressure greater than 10 mbar for extended periods or - if you frequently pump down from atmospheric pressure. - The mist filter will trap the oil exhausted from the pump: you can re-use the oil if it is not contaminated.
+- if operating the pump with an inlet pressure greater than 10 mbar for extended periods or - if frequently pumping down from atmospheric pressure. - The mist filter will trap the oil exhausted from the pump: the oil can be re-used if it is not contaminated.